Establishing A Franchise Federal Trademark

-Fanciful names consist of fictitious or imaginary names such as Xerox, Google, or Kodak; because of their inherent originality, fanciful business names are dubbed as the strongest form of trademarks.
+Fanciful names consist of fictitious or imaginary names such as Xerox, Google, or Kodak; because of their inherent originality.
+Because of the originality and the fact that it is difficult to confuse these original names with other brands, fanciful business names are dubbed as the strongest form of trademarks.

-Arbitrary names are composed of existing words commonly known yet have no correlation or relevance to a business’s operations, products, or services, such as Apple, Blackberry, and Shell; it is important to note that in spite of the existence of arbitrarily natured business names, generic words cannot legally be trademarked.
+Arbitrary names are composed of existing words that are commonly known yet have no correlation or relevance to a business’s operations, products, or services.
+Large businesses with arbitrary names include Apple, Blackberry, and Shell.
+It is important to note that in spite of the existence of arbitrarily natured business names, generic words cannot legally be trademarked.

 It cannot be stressed enough that generic words cannot attain trademark status; the only caveat to this is if the aforementioned generic words are coupled with words of a fanciful, arbitrary, or suggestive nature and disclaimed which is simply the acknowledgment that a business does not have secured rights over the use of a generic word.